-The Child Care and Early Years Act, 2014 legislation and accompanying regulations will help to further support Ontario's vision for the early years.
-Ontario Regulation 137/15 under the Child Care and Early Years Act, 2014 includes program-related requirements for centre-based and home child care programs that align with How Does Learning Happen?
+The Child Care and Early Years Act, 2014 and accompanying regulations support Ontario's vision for the early years.
+Ontario Regulation 137/15 under the Child Care and Early Years Act, 2014 includes program-related requirements for centre-based and home child care programs that align with How DoesLearning Happen?
 Ontario's Pedagogy for the Early Years and help child care settings put the ideas and approaches of this pedagogical framework into practice.